Roseanna Darcy Called to the Bar 2016

 - Applications to terminate an administration;

 - Applications for the deferral of automatic discharge from bankruptcy;

 - Applications relating to IVAs;

 - Claims for transactions at an undervalue;

 - Part 8 claims for directions on behalf of office holders.

-Roseanna also has experience advising office-holders on their duties and powers whilst in position, creditors on matters relating to their claims in the insolvency, as well as parties on void dispositions, misfeasance, preferences and fraudulent trading.
+Roseanna also has experience advising office-holders on their duties and powers whilst in position, creditors on matters relating to their claims in the insolvency, as well as parties on void dispositions, wrongful trading, misfeasance, preferences and fraudulent trading.

 - Etihad Airways PJSC v Prof. Dr. Lucas Flöther EWCA Civ 1707

 (jurisdiction; asymmetric jurisdiction clauses; Art 25 and Art 31(2) Brussels Recast Regulation)